76th Siege Battery, Royal Garrison Artillery: Western Front

 SS Lydia together with 69th Siege Bty with whom they had trained at Lydd, arriving at Boulogne on 1 April.
 The delayed Aragon with the guns and equipment arrived on 14 April and these were entrained for Talmas.
 The battery spent the next two weeks learning how to lay the firing beams and to mount and dismount their new howitzers.
 The few Regulars who had already seen service with 10th, 12th and 13th Siege Batteries were able to pass on their experience.
-By 11 May the whole battery was in position alongside the Albert–Amiens road, the guns camouflaged as haystacks, ready to open fire.'Allocation of Siege Batteries RGA', TNA file WO 95/5494/4.
+By 11 May the whole battery was in position alongside the Albert–Amiens road, the guns camouflaged as haystacks, ready to open fire.